 The Board is responsible to the Company's shareholders for the success of the entity and for its overall Strategic Direction, Values, and Governance.

-The Board is responsible for the overall system of internal control for the Company and its subsidiaries and for reviewing the effectiveness of the system.
-It carries out such a review at least annually, covering all material controls including financial, operational and compliance controls and risk management systems, reporting to shareholders that it has done so.
+The Board is responsible for the overall system of internal control for the Company and for reviewing the effectiveness of the system.
+It carries out such a review at least annually, covering all material controls including financial, operational and compliance controls and risk management systems, reporting to shareholders that it has done